jihedkdiss/jSnake/README.md

 Bug reports, suggestions and tips are always welcome!
 You can help keep the jSnake hanging.
 Star this repository! 🌟

+### Features

+* Runs on every major platform, the cloud, basically anywhere (try jSnake on mobile using Termux!)
+* Easy controls and manipulation
+* Contains funny easter eggs! (you can add your own, we might start calling em cheat codes)

 ### Built With